wuchalejs/wuchale/README.md

 ```

-Create `/locales/` if it doesn't exist, and then set it up in your main
+Create `/src/locales/` (relative to the projects root) if it doesn't exist, and
-component.
+then set it up in your main component.
 Assuming `/src/App.svelte`:

 ```svelte
 <script>